vaulttec/isis-script/dsl.md

 #### Derived Property

-The keyword `derived` defines an expression which is used for the getter of a non-persistent (derived) property.
+The keyword `derived` defines an expression which is used as getter of a non-persistent (derived) property.
 Derived properties have no instance variable and setter.

 	property int someProperty {
 		derived {